Gummy Vitamins That Actually Travel Well

 1) Humectants: the tightrope

-Humectants can be essential for chew and moisture control, but they’re easy to overdo.
-Too little and the gummy can dry out and harden; too much and it can become sticky or prone to shape creep.
+Humectants are essential for chew and moisture control, but it's easy to overdo them.
+Too little and the gummy dries out and hardens; too much and it gets sticky or prone to shape creep.
 The right balance is formula-specific and should be proven through stress testing, not guessed.

 2) Solids loading and cook control

-Cook parameters, solids levels, and process consistency affect final texture set and how stable the gummy remains when temperatures fluctuate.
-Travel-friendly development relies on tight process control because small swings can create big differences in tack and deformation resistance.
+Cook parameters, solids levels, and process consistency affect final texture and how stable the gummy is when temperatures fluctuate.
+Travel-friendly development relies on tight process control—small swings create big differences in tack and deformation resistance.

 3) Acid profile and pH management